Elimination Chamber (2022): Raw

 On the following episode of Raw, new WWE Champion Brock Lesnar set his sights on facing Universal Champion Roman Reigns at WrestleMania 38.
 Paul Heyman then interrupted, stating that Lesnar would not make it to WrestleMania as the WWE Champion as he had a scheduled rematch against former champion Bobby Lashley on March 5 at the WWE Live show in Madison Square Garden in New York City, although if Lashley was not cleared from his concussion protocol, Heyman would find another worthy challenger.
 Lashley was not cleared and was replaced by Austin Theory, who Lesnar defeated to retain the title.
-Following the match, Reigns attacked Lesnar, who fended Reigns and The Usos (Jey Uso and Jimmy Uso) off.
-Heyman went to strike Lesnar with a chair, but Lesnar caught him.
-Afterwards, Reigns attacked Lesnar, slamming him onto the steel steps and stood on them.
-Reigns, with both titles raised overhead, then demanded Lesnar acknowledge him.

 Also on the following Raw, The Miz stated that he had found a tag team partner to face Rey and Dominik Mysterio at WrestleMania 38.
 After Miz teased the identity of his partner, The Mysterios interrupted, stating it did not matter who Miz had chosen.
 The Miz then revealed it was social media personality Logan Paul, after which, both Miz and Paul attacked The Mysterios.